Indiana manufacturer sees more imports from China as Trump promises tariffs

 WHITESTOWN, Ind.
 (WISH) — Indiana companies are bracing for the steep tariffs promised by President-elect Donald Trump while preparing to raise prices.

-Indianapolis-based Westfield Outdoors says its partners have increased imports on goods from China ahead of Trump’s inauguration, even buying items ahead of their normal schedule.
-The National Retail Federation expects to see similar surges at ports across the U.S.
+Indianapolis-based Westfield Outdoors, a maker of outdoor products and camping gear, says its partners have increased imports on goods from China ahead of Trump’s inauguration on Jan.
+20, even buying items ahead of their normal schedule.

-Watching the latest shipment from China offloaded at Westfield Outdoors’ facility in Whitestown, Nelson said the company still expects the incoming administration to eventually impose a 60% tariff on Chinese goods as Donald Trump promised on the campaign trail.
+Watching the latest shipment from China offloaded at Westfield Outdoors’ facility in Whitestown, Nelson said the company still expects the incoming administration to eventually impose a 60% tariff on Chinese goods as Trump promised on the campaign trail.
 Nelson said that would raise retail prices on Westfield Outdoors products a minimum 25%.

-“So, if you’re used to buying a chair to go to your son’s soccer game, it was $29.99 last year, now it’s [going to be] $39.99,” Nelson said.
+“So, if you’re used to buying a chair to go to your son’s soccer game, it was $29.99 last year.
+Now, it’s (going to be) $39.99,” Nelson said.
 “You’re probably still going to buy it.
 But if everything goes up that much, your disposable income is going to go down.”

-China is Indiana’s third largest import partner, supplying about $8 billion worth of goods in 2023.
+China is Indiana’s third-largest import partner, supplying about $8 billion worth of goods in 2023.

-Many goods, Nelson said, that can’t be reliably sourced from U.S. companies.
+Many goods, Nelson said, can’t be reliably sourced from U.S. companies.
+“The manufacturing that used to be here mid-century is gone.”

 While retailers could break even on the increased tariffs if they sell more products, Nelson believes manufacturers will be hurt the most by a drop in demand if customers can’t keep up with the cost.
 He would like to see more targeted tariffs, so the taxes don’t unintentionally impact American companies.